marcmajcher/stemprov-11ty/src/about/cv.md

 ### Department & University

+2024		Michigan State University Postdoctoral Association Steering Committee Communications and Digital Presence Committee
 2021 		Graduate Student Search Committee Member for Open-Rank, Open-Department Faculty Hire in Computational Communication

 ### Conferences

+2024		Secretary for Association for Education in Journalism and Mass Communication, Communicating Health, Science, Environment, and Risk Division (AEJMC ComSHER)
+2024		Discussant and Moderator for Association for Education in Journalism and Mass Communication, Critical Cultural Studies and Communicating Health, Science, Environment, and Risk Divisions
 2024		Reviewer for Association for Education in Journalism and Mass Communication, Communicating Health, Science, Environment, and Risk Division (AEJMC ComSHER)